zx80/flask-simple-auth/README.md

   - With `lazy`, it is performed lazily when needed by an authorization.

+  - With `all`, it is always performed in the hook, which may skip some path because of `FSA_SKIP_PATH`, and may be re-attempted lazily for path that were skipped.

-  On authentication failures *401* are returned.
+  On authentication failures *401* is returned.
   Default is `lazy`.

 - `FSA_SKIP_PATH` is a list of regular expression patterns which are matched